Khalidansari/Khalidansari.github.io/documentation/others/waystosolve.md

 2. Dijkstra's algorithms - It has a dynamic programming component to it but it idea it is greedy because each local solution (vertex) is solved first and then only after it is solved the next node is solved for.

+## Incremental
+E.g. Insertion sort - Take one element and put it in the correct place in the already sorted sub array.
+This technique is in contrast to divide concur.

 ## Divide and Concur

 Similar like dynamic programming but the subproblems are substantially smaller say half the size.
 So the depth of the tree is logirithmic.
 Recursion works here because of this low depth.
 While in dynamic programming, the sub problem are  only slightly smaller like F(i-1) is sub problem of F(i).
 Here the depth is polynomial and recursion is disastrous.
 Also, dynamic programming's sub problems are repeated while generally divide and concur's are disjoint.